Swedish Potato Sausage

 Step 1: Process the potatoes, onions and pork

 In a food grinder using the coarse disc, alternately process the potatoes, onions and pork.
 Combine these with the ground beef.
-Mix until the ingredients are well distributed and thoroughly combined.
+Mix the ingredients until they’re well distributed and thoroughly combined.

 Step 2: Combine the dry ingredients; add the meat and milk